 You are recommended to register these using .instance

-DataObjects (using the .instance
+DataObjects (using the .instance extension and instanceCreate and class

 attributes), since this is what is directly supported by the NetBeans platform.